Dreepye/StarNubMain/Server/README.md

 	- Plugins
 		- Easy StarNub API for creating plugins
-		- Some plugins can be updated while server is running
+		- Some plugins can be updated while starbounddata.packets.starbounddata.packets.server is running
 		- If two versions of the same plugin are in the plugins director, only the newest well be loaded
 		- Plugins can use StarNubs configuration class to enable self updating, healing and cleaning configuration
 		- Built in event system that allows event creation and subscription

-   - Future support	for multi lingual server tool messages and plugins support
+   - Future support	for multi lingual starbounddata.packets.starbounddata.packets.server tool messages and plugins support
-   - Future additional player, plugin and server stats
+   - Future additional player, plugin and starbounddata.packets.starbounddata.packets.server stats

 Optional Essentials Plugin Features:
 	- Server Monitor (Checks every 20 seconds)